 Broadly speaking it has three modes: PALplus, 4:3 and “Custom” which it complains is not available in that particular unit.

 Within each mode there is a variety of different patterns, either the colour circle pattern or a bunch of different simple monochrome patterns.

-There are some minor options like VITS generation and other obscure stuff which has no visual effect.
-Finally it has the option to show pre-programmed teletext in the black boxes i.e. “PALplus 16:9” but you can’t edit it.
+There are some minor options like VITS generation and other PALplus specific stuff i.e. enable/disable helper signals.
+Finally it has the option to show pre-programmed teletext in the black boxes i.e. “PALplus 16:9” but it cannot be edited.